People & Languages of Taiwan

 The Hakka people

 Hakka people, who are found throughout the Chinese mainland and southeast Asia, began settling in Taiwan in the early 18th century.
 This Han Chinese ethnic group has its own language and customs, preserved despite numerous scatterings and migrations over the past 1,600 years.
 Particular deities in the Chinese folk pantheon are regarded as Hakka gods.
-And unlike Hoklo families, Hakka parents never bound the feet of their daughters.
+Unlike Hoklo families, Hakka parents never bound the feet of their daughters.

 Taiwan’s three million Hakka people are concentrated in the northwest and in a few towns in the far south, because by the time they arrived on the island, the best farming land had already been taken by Hoklo settlers.
 Consequently, the Hakkas had to make do with marginal and foothill areas.
 Once treated as outcasts, in recent generations Hakka people have been respected for educational success and hard work.
 Meinong, a exceptionally picturesque town in Kaohsiung, is said to have produced more PhD holders relative to its population than anywhere else in Taiwan.
 Lee Teng-hui (1923-2020), a Hakka who has a PhD from Cornell University, became Taiwan’s first native-born president in 1988.